connor11528/cs-fundamentals/README.md

 - Guide to interviewing your future manager before deciding where to work: https://notes.breakoutlist.com/guide-to-interviewing-your-future-manager-before-deciding-where-to-work-3b2eb3326793

 ## More Questions

+- **500 Data Structures and Algorithms practice problems and their solutions** - https://techiedelight.quora.com/500-Data-Structures-and-Algorithms-practice-problems-and-their-solutions - these are good because they are grouped by topic such as array, BST, Dynamic Programming etc

 - **Project Euler** - https://projecteuler.net/archives - The classic